 Relocate your belongings

-Now, many people make the mistake of hiring contractors to take care of the upgrade and think that they shouldn’t be present themselves during the entire process.
-While it is true that the contractors you’ve hired are all trained professionals and you really can’t do much to help them, you should still be present during the remodel to make sure everything’s going according to the plan.
-If you notice you’re not happy with the way something’s turning out to be, it’s always better to voice your concerns and see if there can be any alterations made in the early stages of the project, rather than waiting for the entire project to complete and only then finding out that you’re not happy with the outcome.
+Now, many people make the mistake of hiring contractors to take care of the upgrade.
+And think that they shouldn’t be present themselves during the entire process.
+While it is true that the contractors you’ve hired are all trained professionals.
+Furthermore, you really can’t do much to help them.
+You should still be present during the remodel to make sure everything’s going according to the plan.
+If you notice you’re not happy with the way something’s turning out to be.
+It’s always better to voice your concerns and see if there can be any alterations made in the early stages of the project.
+Rather than waiting for the entire project to complete and only then finding out that you’re not happy with the outcome.

 Make a contingency plan